-At the end of the reporting period, the Institute's credit exposure is concentrated mainly on 2 debtors (2019: 1 debtor), which accounted for 70% (2019: 15%) of the total gross trade receivables.
+At the end of the reporting period, the Institute's credit exposure is concentrated mainly on 3 debtors (2020: 2 debtors), which accounted for 53% (2020: 70%) of the total gross trade receivables.
 The debtors subsequently remitted their payment after the financial year end.